COVID RISK ASSESSMENT AND PROTOCOL

 6. Virus transmission from inanimate surface to human

 Removal of all soft furnishings and unnecessary items prior re-opening.

 All soft furnishings removed and/or replaced with wipe-able surfaces and use of paper roll.

-Disinfecting of all surfaces with recommended surface cleanser.
+Disinfecting of all surfaces between treatments with recommended surface cleanser.